costyn/lilygo-motion-controller/app/webapp-requirements.md

 ## Desired Features Phase 2
 Once we have all the above working, some nice other features:

+- Debug output: because the controller won't normally have a serial connection, it will be useful to have controller debut output on a separate websocket on the path /debug .
+  - There should be a button which opens a panel/card.
+The card will should the serial output stream from the controller and display it.
 - Preset positions.
 Initially they should be saved to a browser localstorage.
 In the future when the controller supports this, they could be written to config in nvram there.
 - Some sort of playlist editor.
   - A way to predefine x number of steps